-Why it makes sense to donate to the fund
+Why donate to this fund

 Giving through a fund can increase the impact of your donation in several ways: